youngbryanyu/Fitnesse/frontend/DEV_SETUP.md

 2. Run `brew install flutter`.
 3. See [this](https://docs.flutter.dev/get-started/install/macos/mobile-ios) link for how to set up and develop with flutter for developing iOS on macOS.

+#### Running the simulator
+1. Run `open -a Simulator` to open the device simulator.
+2. Navigat to the root of the `/frontend` directory and run `flutter run` to connect to the simulator and run the application.

 ## Android Studio Setup
 Android Studio is necessary on Windows and Linux for building and testing Flutter mobile code.